RESIDENT EVIL: APOCALYPSE

 The worst part is the ending.
 Here [SPOILER ALERT] Anderson has Milla Jovovich waking up inside an Umbrella Corporation medical facility, discovering she has vast psychic powers and then leaving where she is picked up by most of the characters who have fought alongside her throughout who are now wearing military uniforms and clearly hold some position of rank.
 This is entirely confusing.
 We are left uncertain as to whether this is Milla having been picked up after the nuclear explosion if so, why do the other survivors now have high-ranking positions inside the Umbrella Corporation? or whether the entire events of the film have been some type of virtual training simulation for her genetic modifications which, if so, seems a complete cheat of an ending.

 Resident Evil: Apocalypse was followed by a further sequel Resident Evil: Extinction (2007), as well as Resident Evil: Afterlife (2010), Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016) where Paul Anderson returned to the directors chair.
-There was also two anime films Resident Evil: Degeneration (2008) and Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017).
+There was also three anime films with Resident Evil: Degeneration (2008), Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017).